15-minute Coconut Barfi (Coconut Fudge)

 Craving something sweet?
 Try this 15-minute recipe Coconut Barfi – a perfect recipe for when you want something sweet and satisfying without spending hours in the kitchen.

-Coconut barfi is usually made by adding grated coconut to a one-string consistency sugar syrup mixture and cooking them together.
-In the last two decades or so, condensed milk has been included in this recipe as well.
-In my opinion, the sugar syrup, as well as the condensed milk, lends the Coconut Barfi a slightly chewy texture.
+It is usually made by adding grated coconut to a one-string consistency sugar syrup mixture and cooking them together.
+In the last two decades or so, sweetened condensed milk has been included in the recipe as well.

 Using cream instead of sugar syrup also cuts the cooking time drastically.